oktadev/okta-blog/_source/_posts/2021-12-20-net-azure-cognitive-services.md

 Next, we'll create Azure Storage.
 If you don't already have an Azure subscription, [make a free account](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) before you begin.
 We'll walk through the steps using the Azure Portal, but if you are an Azure pro, feel free to use the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) or [Azure PowerShell](https://docs.microsoft.com/en-us/powershell/azure/?view=azps-7.0.0).

 Once you have an Azure subscription, open the [Azure Portal](https://portal.azure.com).
-Open the menu by pressing the hamburger menu on the left, and select **Storage accounts**.
+Open the menu by pressing the *hamburger menu* on the left, and select **Storage accounts**.
 Press **+Create** to create a storage account.
 In the **Create a storage account** view, create a Resource Group if you don't already have one for test projects.
 I named my Resource Group "OktaDemo".
-Enter `oktaprofilepicture` as the storage name, select a region (Azure's default selection is fine here), and select **Standard** performance and **Locally-redundant storage (LRS)** for redundancy.
+Enter `oktaprofilepicture` as the storage name, select a region (Azure's default selection is fine here), then select **Standard** performance and **Locally-redundant storage (LRS)** for redundancy.
 Press the **Review + create** button at the bottom as the default options for the remaining selections are acceptable.
 Press **Create** to complete creating the storage account.

 {% img blog/net-azure-cognitive-services/azure-storage.jpg alt:"Settings to create an Azure storage account." width:"800" %}{: .center-image }